dasch-swiss/dsp-docs/docs/user-guide/project.md

 - *What kind of data do I have in my project?*
 - *What are the sources and what are their metadata?*

-**For example:** You interviewed 20 people.
-During these interviews, that you taped, you talked about photographs.
+**For example:** You have interviewed 20 people.
+During these interviews that you recorded, you talked about photographs.
 Among all the data collected during the project, the most important are:

 - audio-files of the interview
 - transcribed text of conversations (or you can transcribe the files inside the web app)